+The Company contributes the individual employee's special bonus (after taxes) in cash to the Administrative Trust (which is controlled and consolidated by FEMSA), who then uses the funds to purchase FEMSA or Coca-Cola FEMSA shares (as instructed by the Administrative Trust's Technical Committee), which are then allocated to such employee.
 The Administrative Trust tracks the individual employees' account balance.
 FEMSA created the Administrative Trust with the objective of administering the purchase of FEMSA and Coca-Cola FEMSA shares by each of its subsidiaries with eligible executives participating in the stock incentive plan.
 The Administrative Trust's objectives are to acquire FEMSA shares, or shares of Coca-Cola FEMSA and to manage the shares granted to the individual employees based on instructions set forth by the Technical Committee.
 Once the shares are acquired following the Technical Committee's instructions, the Administrative Trust assigns to each participant their respective rights.
 As the trust is controlled and therefore consolidated by FEMSA, shares purchased in the market and held within the Administrative Trust are presented as treasury stock (as it relates to FEMSA's shares) or as a reduction of the noncontrolling interest (as it relates to Coca-Cola FEMSA's shares) in the consolidated statement of changes in equity, on the line issuance (repurchase) of shares associated with share-based payment plans.
 Should an employee leave prior to their shares vesting, they would lose the rights to such shares, which would then remain within the Administrative Trust and be able to be reallocated to other eligible employees as determined by the Company.
 The incentive plan target is expressed in months of salary, and the final amount payable is computed based on a percentage of compliance with the goals established every year.
-For the years ended December 31, 2013, 2012 and 2011, the compensation expense recorded in the consolidated income statement amounted to Ps.
-306, Ps.
-275 and Ps.
-253, respectively.
+For the years ended December 31, 2014, 2013 and 2012, the compensation expense recorded in the consolidated income statement amounted to Ps.
+283, Ps.
+306 and Ps.
+275, respectively.